Sydney Valpy Radley-Walters: Military career

 Radley-Walters was awarded both the Distinguished Service Order and the Military Cross and for his outstanding leadership and gallantry as a squadron commander.
 He had three tanks destroyed while he was in command of them and was wounded twice.
 His regiment participated in clearing the Channel Coast in the First Canadian Army, and was too close to the English Channel to be involved in Operation Market Garden.
 By the end of the war, he was the top tank ace, the ace of aces of the western Allies (and therefore, of Canada), with a total of 18 tank kills and many other armoured vehicles.
-The British army does not recognize "Tank Aces" but from records Alfie Nichols of the 9th Lancers may have destroyed 40+ enemy tanks, including 9 kills in one day, during the 1st El Alamein battle.
+The British army does not recognize "Tank Aces".
 From July 1945, he was promoted to lieutenant colonel, and commanded the Sherbrooke Fusilier Regiment as part of the Allied Occupation Force.

 After the war, Radley-Walters served on peacekeeping missions in Cyprus and Egypt.
 In 1957 he became the Commanding Officer of the 8th Canadian Hussars (Princess Louise's).
 He attended NATO Defence College in Paris and was assigned to the Supreme Headquarters Allied Powers Europe from June 1961 to July 1962.
 He returned to Canada as commandant of the Royal Canadian Armoured School in Camp Borden.
 In 1966 he became the Director-General Training and Recruiting at Canadian Forces Headquarters in Ottawa.
 In June 1968 he was promoted to brigadier-general and took command of 2 Combat Group at CFB Petawawa.
 In 1971 he became the commander of the Combat Training Centre at CFB Gagetown.

 Radley-Walters retired in December 1974.
 He served eight years as honorary colonel of the 8th Canadian Hussars (Princess Louise's) and in November 1980 became colonel-commandant of the Royal Canadian Armoured Corps.
 There is a two-part article discussing Radley-Walters' leadership style in the Canadian Military Journal (Vol. 9, No. 4 and Vol. 10, No. 1).
 He died on April 21, 2015.

-In 2004, in recognition of Rad's extraordinary contribution to the liberation, the town of Buron in Normandy, France renamed a small municipal park in his honour.
+In 2004, in recognition of Radley-Walters' extraordinary contribution to the liberation, the town of Buron in Normandy, France renamed a small municipal park in his honour.
 Parc Radley Walters on the south side of rue des Arromanches, near the five-way intersection of rue Colleville Montgomery, rue de la Liberation and rue de la delle de Renaud.
 There is a commemorative plaque, benches and several shade trees.